Discover Europe’s most beautiful rivers

 Discover the most beautiful rivers in Europe with Feenstra Rhine Line.
 And we really mean discover, because only from the water can you experience a river in its full glory.

 Waterways in the Low Countries

 A river cruise is the ideal way to see the Netherlands and Belgium from a different angle.
-From picturesque Oudeschild on the island of Texel and sailing through the Haarlemmermeer polder to the River Maas and stately Antwerp; you’ll be amazed by the variety.
+From picturesque Oudeschild on the island of Texel and sailing through the Haarlemmermeer polder to the River Meuse and stately Antwerp; you’ll be amazed by the variety.

 The majestic Rhine

 Many of our river cruises sail along the majestic Rhine, one of Europe’s most important waterways.
 The Rhine connects the Alps to the North Sea and along its course the river sometimes forms the border between countries.
 Beyond the famous waterfall at Schaffhausen the river flows towards Basel.
 Part of the original Upper Rhine is not navigable.
 Shipping here must divert to the Grand Canal d’Alsace.
 The vegetation on the banks of the Upper Rhine is lush.
 The stretch between Mainz and Koblenz is also known as the Romantic Rhine, due to the large number of castles and the steep mountains on either side.
 More than 50 fortifications were built by the Romans.
 Towns such as Bonn, Cologne and Düsseldorf have moved with the times and developed into modern imposing cities.
 Even the industry in the Ruhrgebied area is impressive.